AaHaHaa/MMTools/README.md

 If you have questions, feel free to ask them here or send me an email (email address is in my paper).

 ## Important notice:<br>
+* 11/1/2023:<br>
+If you download the code early last year (2023), please re-download it.
+There is a huge bug in polarization modes.
+I fixed it only recently.
 * 12/22/2023:<br>
 I've been constantly modifying it, especially the ASE part, these days.<br>
 If you find a bug, download the latest one since I've been changing it often.
 If it still exists, let me know.
 * 1/3/2024:<br>
 I've fixed the bugs regarding spontaneous Raman scattering.
 My previous implementation was wrong and created almost negligible spontaneous Raman.
 It didn't affect any of the results that didn't care about spontaneous Raman scattering.
-About the implementation details, I'll release them by referring to my planned-to-published recent work once it's published.
+About the implementation details, I'll release them by referring to my plan-to-published recent work once it's published.